Aliases for COL4A2 Gene

 GeneCards Summary for COL4A2 Gene

 COL4A2 (Collagen Type IV Alpha 2) is a Protein Coding gene.
 Diseases associated with COL4A2 include porencephaly 2 and hemorrhage, intracerebral.
-Among its related pathways are Degradation of the extracellular matrix and Signaling by GPCR.
+Among its related pathways are AGE-RAGE signaling pathway in diabetic complications and Amoebiasis.
 GO annotations related to this gene include extracellular matrix structural constituent.
 An important paralog of this gene is COL3A1.

 UniProtKB/Swiss-Prot Summary for COL4A2 Gene